navpil/loggol/Readme.md

 Implementation only:

  - JUL (java.util.logging)
- - Log4j - deprecated, but still widely used
+ - Log4j - deprecated, but still widely used, you may use Reload4j as a direct replacement
  - Logback - uses slf4j API natively

 API only: